You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Custom Commands and MCP Servers

-Tip 22 · Create Custom Slash Commands
+Tip 22 · Build Custom Slash Commands for Repeated Prompts

-MCP (Model Context Protocol) is "like USB-C for AI tools" — a standard connector that lets Claude Code both read information from and take actions inside external services.
+MCP (Model Context Protocol) extends Claude Code's reach beyond the filesystem.
+Think of it as "USB-C for AI tools" — a standard that lets Claude both read information from and take actions in external services.

 • Playwright MCP — browser automation and end-to-end testing